Quick Answer (Featured Snippet):

 How PPM and SPM Coexist

-2. Quarterly: C-suite + PMO set goals (e.g., "increase omnichannel journey, reduce operating costs by 15%, improve compliance")
+- Quarterly: C-suite + PMO set goals (e.g., “increase omnichannel engagement, reduce operating costs by 15%, improve compliance”)

-4. Strict prioritization: which 30 projects will be implemented?
+Strict prioritization: Which 30 projects will move forward?
 Which 70 will remain in the backlog?

-6. The 30 selected projects enter detailed planning
+- The 30 selected projects are now entering the detailed planning phase

-7. PMs create schedules, allocate resources, identify risks
+- PMs create schedules, allocate resources, and identify risks

-12. If key project resource K leaves, it impacts the strategic roadmap
+- If key project resource K leaves, it will impact the strategic roadmap

-13. PPM data (spending, progress) feeds SPM (actual ROI, benefit realization)
+- PPM data (spending, progress) feeds into SPM (actual ROI, realization of benefits)

 Not every organization starts with SPM.
 There is a natural progression: